The Long Road To Nowhere: A Hitchhiker’s Tale from Outer Mongolia

 “Ahhhh!”
 Bold shrieked, clearly impressed.

-I laughed, flattered, still roaring drunk.
+I laughed, flattered, still roaring drunk, before repeating a third phrase I’d picked up at the border.
 “Which way is Mongolia?”
-I asked next (a phrase I’d picked up at the border).

-Bold stared for a minute before nodding his head uncomfortably and starting the truck.
+Bold stared for a minute before nodding his head confusedly and starting the truck.

 Shortly thereafter, I passed out again—comfortable under the assumption that I would shortly be in Ulaanbaatar.

 After days of driving through the vast, tedious nothingness, I started to understand why explorers dreaded the Gobi, and why Mongolians drink so much vodka:

 There’s something deeply affecting about the crushing emptiness of the steppes.
 There’s something narcotic about its solitude, when the only thing you have is a musical trucker named Bold, and beyond that—nothing.